getlantern/lantern-roadmap/lep/DRAFT/012_Pro_version_personal_server.md

 <img src="images/lep-012-01.png" alt="UI Proposal"/>
 </p>

+The *Get Pro* button would open a menu with playment solutions and plans.
+If the option explained below of using configuration files distributed via email to the users who purchase Pro is chosen, this would be a good place for the file selector.

 Since June 2014, Stripe can accept Alipay payments, which opens the door to offering this service in China.
 Using Alipay with Stripe is straightforward, and just requires an option in the HTML5 data fields.
 The default UI is as follows:

 <p align="center">